Docker Deployment

 We provide several options to get you going:

-• default: Default docker-compose file, called docker-compose.yml.
+- default: Default docker-compose file, called

 Other options include configurations for the internally used message broker.
-The current default is Kafka, but you can also start StreamPipes with Nats, MQTT or Apache Pulsar.
-Use one of the other provided docker-compose files.
+The current default is Kafka

 Starting the default option is as easy as simply running:

-NOTE: Starting might take a while since docker-compose up also initially pulls all Docker images from Dockerhub.
+also initially pulls all Docker images from Dockerhub.

 docker-compose up -d